MicrosoftDocs/win32/desktop-src/SecProv/pauseconversion-win32-encryptablevolume.md

 ---
-Description: Pauses the encryption or decryption of a volume. ms.assetid: 3c365299-f0e1-480e-ad96-c91bb4108bb2
+description: Pauses the encryption or decryption of a volume. ms.assetid: 3c365299-f0e1-480e-ad96-c91bb4108bb2
 title: PauseConversion method of the Win32_EncryptableVolume class ms.topic: reference